List of Arab–Israeli prisoner exchanges: 1980s

 September 3, 1982, four Palestinian Fatah fighters surprised an IDF outpost near Bhamdoun in central Lebanon.
 The commander of the Palestinian squad was Eissa Hajjo.
 Eight IDF soldiers from the Nahal brigade surrendered without a fight and were taken prisoners by the Palestinians.
 Their behavior was deemed "unacceptable" by IDF Chief of Staff Moshe Levy.
 The pro-Syrian PFLP-GC, led by Ahmad Jibril, helped the Fatah fighters and their prisoners with transportation away from the frontline.
 PFLP-GC kept two of the Israeli prisoners.

 Six of these soldiers (Eliyahu Abutbul, Danny Gilboa, Rafael Hazan, Reuven Cohen, Avraham Mindvelsky, and Avraham Kronenfeld) were released November 23, 1983, in exchange for 4,765 Palestinians and Lebanese imprisoned at Ansar camp during the 1982 Lebanon war and 65 Palestinian prisoners from Israeli jails.

-In 1984 Israel swapped 291 Syrian prisoners and the bodies of 72 others in exchange for six Israeli prisoner and five bodies.
+In 1984 Israel swapped 291 Syrian prisoners and the bodies of 72 others in exchange for six Israeli prisoners and five bodies.

 The remaining two soldiers from the Bhamdoun raid in the hands of PFLP-GC (Yosef Grof and Nissim Salem), as well as a third IDF prisoner (Hezi Shai) captured during the battle of Sultan Ya'qoub, also held by the PFLP-GC, were released May 20, 1985, in an exchange known as the Jibril Agreement for 1,150 Palestinian prisoners held in Israeli jails.
 Among those released were 380 prisoners sentenced to life imprisonment.

 During the so-called "Jibril deal" several controversial prisoners, such as Kozo Okamoto, were released.

 July 1985 – Israel frees more than 700 Lebanese detainees.
 Shi'ite leaders say their freedom was guaranteed in exchange for the return of 39 foreign passengers from the hijacking of TWA flight 847.
 Israel denies a connection.